-Dislodged Teeth Treatment Specialist Q & A
+Dislodged Teeth Treatment Specialist in Washington, DC

 Table of Contents:

 A dislodged tooth is a tooth that has been dislocated from its socket typically through external force or trauma such as falling or while playing sports.
-Dislodged teeth are referred to by many terms, such as luxated, extruded or avulsed.
+Dislodged teeth are referred to by many terms, such as luxated, extruded, or avulsed.

 Here are three ways that a dentist can save a dislodged or missing tooth.
 Dentists can apply a composite resin material stabilized via a small wire that is bonded to the tooth.
 They can also attach orthodontic brackets to the affected teeth to which braces are attached with a thin wire.
 Another option is to fuse a synthetic gauze or metal mesh to the back of the damaged tooth to stabilize the injured tooth and facilitate healing.

 If a tooth is totally knocked out of your mouth, time is of the essence.
 The tooth should be handled very gently, avoid touching the surface itself.
 If it is dirty, quickly and gently rinse it in cold water (either tap or clean bottled water).
 Do not use soap or another cleaning agent, and never scrape or brush the tooth.
 If possible, the tooth should be placed back to its socket as soon as possible.
-The less time the tooth is out of its socket, the higher the prospect is for saving it.
+The less time the tooth is out of its socket, the higher the prospect is of saving it.
 Call a dentist immediately!

 If you can’t put the tooth back in its socket, it’s best to place it in milk to stop the surface from drying out.
 Doing this may keep the living cells moist and alive for a couple of hours.
-Another option is to carefully put the tooth within the patient’s mouth between the gum and cheek or collect the patient’s own saliva into a cup and to place the tooth in it temporarily until going to the dentist.
+Another option is to carefully put the tooth in the patient’s mouth between the gum and cheek or collect the patient’s own saliva into a cup and place the tooth in it temporarily until going to the dentist.
 Do not store or transport the tooth in regular water or in a dry cloth/kitchen towel because the surface cells won’t tolerate it and can die, greatly diminishing the long-term prospects for the tooth.

-Once the tooth has been replaced in its socket, your dentist will evaluate it and can check for the other dental and facial injuries.
+Once the tooth has been replaced in its socket, your dentist will evaluate it and can check for other dental and facial injuries.
 Your dentist will clean it carefully and replace it if the tooth has not been placed back into its socket.
 A stabilizing splint will be placed for a couple of weeks.
 Depending on the stage of root development, your endodontist or dentist may start passage treatment a week or two later.
 A medication could also be placed inside the tooth followed by a permanent passage filling at a later date.